RRoggia/rroggia.github.io/README.md

 ### Markup Folders
 These folders represent the content shown in the blog.

-#### Reading Folder
+#### Reading Content Folder
-Each note will have its own path created during build time.
+Contains the data used by the `Notes` and the `Bookshelf` pages.
+For files that only contains the `frontmatter` will not have its path generated.
+Therefore, you have to add a `html` to your `.md` and it will generate a path for it during build time.
 Its path is created based on the file name.

 Each file must have a `frontmatter` identification.
 For example: